canonical/real-time-ubuntu-docs/docs/explanation/priority-inversion-inheritance.rst

 The low-priority task L can now run with the same priority as task H, enabling it to finish its work in the critical section and then release the lock.
 The inheritance mechanism centers around boosting the lower task's priority, giving it one higher than the upcoming medium priority task M, which would cause unbounded latencies.

-Once task L finishes its critical section work, task H acquires the lock, where the red bar turns orange.
+Once task L finishes its critical section work, task H acquires the lock, where the purple bar turns orange.
 Whenever task H completes, it will, in turn, release the lock.
 Only now can the medium-priority task M come along and start running.
 If needed, the higher-priority task H could further preempt task M to finish its processing.